• Menu

 The Famous Lisbon Tram 28

-One of the best ways to get to know a new city is by taking a walking tour.
-I always prefer a walking tour over a bus tour because you get to see everything at a slower pace.
-There are many paid options, but my favorite was a free Lisbon walking tour I did with a company called Lisbon Chill Out.
-This free Lisbon walking tour company is a small company that shows the city from a local perspective.
-You won’t be shown the typical tourist path on this tour, but the city is seen from the eyes of people who live here and know the area.
+One of the best ways to get a feel for a new city is by taking a walking tour.
+I always prefer this over bus tours because you can explore at a slower pace and really absorb the atmosphere.
+While there are plenty of paid options, my favorite was a free walking tour I did with a company called Lisbon Chill Out.
+This small, local company offers a unique perspective, steering away from the typical tourist spots and showing you the city through the eyes of locals who truly know and love the area.

 5. Visit the Castle of Sao Jorge